nielsenz/Complexity-Conservation-in-Language-Evolution-Display/paper/paper.md

-# Complexity Conservation in Language Evolution: Preliminary Quantitative Evidence from Latin to Spanish
+# A Pilot Computational Test for Complexity Redistribution: Latin→Early Spanish Case Study

 ## Abstract

-**Objective**: This study tests the complexity conservation hypothesis in language evolution through computational analysis of Latin to Spanish grammatical change, examining whether complexity redistributes rather than diminishes during historical language development.

-**Methods**: We analyzed 16 historical texts spanning Classical Latin (7 texts), Medieval Latin (5 texts), and Early Spanish (4 texts) using the Stanza NLP library.
-Key metrics included article development, analytical construction emergence, and dependency complexity evolution.
-Statistical analysis employed non-parametric tests appropriate for historical linguistic data, with exact tests where appropriate.

-**Results**: Statistical analysis provides preliminary evidence consistent with complexity conservation: (1) Article development showed a dramatic transition (Kruskal-Wallis H = 14.619, p = 0.0007), with Spanish developing a robust article system (mean = 107.018 per 1000 words, 95% CI: [85.774, 122.359]) from complete absence in both Classical Latin (mean = 0.000, 95% CI: [0.000, 0.000]) and Medieval Latin (mean = 0.000, 95% CI: [0.000, 0.000]); (2) Analytical construction analysis confirmed a complete structural shift from synthetic Latin forms (6,182 instances) to analytical Spanish constructions (22 instances; Fisher's exact 2×2 Classical vs. Spanish, p = 0.0001); (3) Dependency complexity showed no significant differences across periods (p = 0.1140).

-**Conclusions**: Two of three complexity measures showed significant changes consistent with conservation, while dependency complexity showed no significant pattern.
-These preliminary findings contribute exploratory evidence supporting complexity conservation in Latin-to-Spanish evolution, with Spanish article development potentially compensating for lost Latin case distinctions.
-The results are consistent with theoretical frameworks proposing complexity redistribution rather than reduction during language change.
+We present a pilot computational method to test whether grammatical complexity redistributes across subsystems during language change.
+We analyze 16 texts spanning Classical/Medieval Latin and Early Spanish (n=7/5/4) with Stanza-based pipelines and non‑parametric statistics.
+Two metrics vary strongly by period—Spanish article rates rise from 0 to approximately 107 per 1,000 words and analytic auxiliaries replace Latin synthetic forms—while dependency‑depth differences are not statistically significant (Kruskal–Wallis p=0.114).
+A known modeling limitation under‑detects Medieval Latin analytic forms, creating a discontinuity that precludes full evolutionary claims.
+We position our results as method validation rather than hypothesis confirmation, and we outline requirements for a definitive study (specialized Medieval models; >=20 texts/period; genre controls).
+Code and data are provided for replication.

-**Keywords**: historical linguistics, complexity conservation, computational linguistics, computational methodology, Latin, Spanish, grammatical evolution
+**Keywords**: historical linguistics, complexity redistribution, computational linguistics, Latin, Spanish, grammatical evolution

----

 ## 1. Introduction